princyi/-Packet-Tracer-All-pojects/README.md

-It looks like you've listed a series of activities and resources related to computer networking, specifically using Cisco's Packet Tracer software.
+In this activity resources related to computer networking, specifically using Cisco's Packet Tracer software.
 Packet Tracer is a powerful network simulation tool that allows users to create network topologies and simulate computer networks.
 Here's a brief overview of what each activity might involve:

 1. **11.2.3 Packet Tracer - Configure DHCP on a Wireless Router**: This activity would involve setting up a Dynamic Host Configuration Protocol (DHCP) on a wireless router.
 DHCP is used to automatically assign IP addresses to devices on a network, making it easier to manage and reducing the likelihood of IP conflicts.